-- terms in angle brackets (<idempotency token>) describe the semantics of an entity value (field, header, parameter); - a specific JSON, containing a some\parameter field and some other unspecified fields (indicated by ellipsis) is being sent as a request body payload; - in response (marked with an arrow symbol ¬) server returns a 404 Not Founds status code; the status might be omitted (treat it like a 200 OK if no status is provided); - the response could possibly contain additional notable headers; - the response body is a JSON comprising two fields: error\reason and error\message; field value absence means that the field contains exactly what you expect it should contain - so there is some generic error reason value which we omitted: - if some token is too long to fit a single line, we will split it into several lines adding to indicate it continues next line.
+- terms in angle brackets (<idempotency token>) describe the semantics of an entity value (field, header, parameter); - a specific JSON, containing a some_parameter field and some other unspecified fields (indicated by ellipsis) is being sent as a request body payload; - in response (marked with an arrow symbol →) the server returns a 404 Not Found status code; the status might be omitted (treat it like a 200 OK if no status is provided); - the response could possibly contain additional notable headers; - the response body is a JSON comprising two fields: error_reason and error_message; field value absence means that the field contains exactly what you expect it should contain - so there is some generic error reason value which we omitted: - if some token is too long to fit on a single line, we will split it into several lines adding to indicate it continues next line.

 The term "client" here stands for an application being executed on a user's device, either a native or a web one.
-The terms "agent" and "user agent" are synonymous to "client"
+The terms "agent" and "user agent" are synonymous with "client."